-- To filter a Data Field either drag and drop it to the 'Filter By' panel, use the 'Add' button or double-click it. - Use the up and down arrows to indicate the filter priority. - To remove a filter click the delete button (). - Set the operator (equal to, less than, one of, etc.) by selecting from the operator drop-down. - To set the value to filter on either enter it manually or select from the drop-down.
+- To filter a Data Field either drag and drop it to the 'Filter By' panel, use the 'Add' button or double-click it. - Use the up and down arrows to indicate the filter priority. - To remove a filter click the delete button (\times) . - Set the operator (equal to, less than, one of, etc.) by selecting from the operator drop-down. - To set the value on which to filter either enter it manually or select from the drop-down.
 If the Data Field is a date you may use the calendar or function buttons to select a value. - To allow the filter to be modified at the time the report is executed check 'Prompt for Value.' - Use the And/Or drop-down to specify the relationship between filters.
 Choose AND to require that the selected filter and the one below it are both true.
-Choose OR to require that either be true. - Check 'Group with next filter' to indicate the precedence of the filters.
+Choose OR to require that either be true. - Check 'Group With Next Filter' to specify the precedence of the filters.
+Filters can be nested indefinitely by using the following keyboard shortcuts while a filter is selected: - Ctrl + [adds an open-parenthesis before the selected filter. - o Ctrl +] adds a close-parenthesis after the selected filter. - Ctrl + Shift + [ removes an open-parenthesis from before the selected filter. - Ctrl + Shift +] removes a close-parenthesis from after the selected filter.